Bias and Hate Incidents

 How to Report a Bias Incident

 Reports will be reviewed in a timely manner.
 For emergencies, please contact Public Safety at 402.554.2911 or the appropriate police agency.

 When reporting an incident you have the option of reporting it as "information only" or "request for follow up."
-Information only reports are intended to give the Bias Assessment and Response Team information on the student experience at UNO.
-These reports help BART keep a pulse on the campus climate.
-Things to report as information only would include hearing insensitive remarks or language not directed at an individual, noticing certain trends of bias that have not targeted a specific individual, etc. Please note that if a report is marked as information only there may be no follow up made to the reporter.
+Information only reports are intended to give the university information on the student experience at UNO.
+These reports help keep a pulse on the campus climate.

-If you have experienced or witnessed a bias related incident, please mark it as a request for follow up.
-A member of the Bias Assessment and Response Team will follow up with you to connect you to any resources you may need.
-The BART member will inform you of options on campus and in the community to provide you with the support you may need.
+If you have experienced or witnessed a bias-related incident, please mark it as a request for follow up.
+The university will follow up with you to connect you to any resources you may need.
+The university will inform you of options on campus and in the community to provide you with the support you may need.

-Reports can be filed anonymously.
-However, if the report is filed anonymously it may limit the response the Bias Assessment and Response Team can have.
+Reports can be filed anonymously which may have may cause a limited response.
 Every effort will be made to keep your report confidential.
-However, the members of BART, as administrative agents in an educational institution, adhere to the laws and standards governing the disclosure of information to third parties both within and external to the University.
+However, as administrative agents in an educational institution, adhere to the laws and standards governing the disclosure of information to third parties both within and external to the University.
 Such information is only disclosed on an administrative need to know basis and only according to the relevant laws/policies that govern such disclosure.

 If you believe you have been the victim/survivor of a crime please contact Public Safety or the appropriate police agency.

 What Happens Once a Report is Submitted?

 The University of Nebraska at Omaha (UNO) is committed to maintaining an environment for all students, faculty, staff, and visitors, that is fair and responsible – an environment that is based on one’s ability and performance.